Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-upload/README.md

 #### How to disable the button when the delete permission is missing

-You can easily disable the button when the user doesn't own the permission to perform the action.
+You can easily disable the button when the user doesn't have the permission to perform the action.
 The UploadButtonComponent provides the property disableWithNoPermission that can be true.
 In this way the button should be disabled if the delete permission is missing for the node.

 ```html